parthiv-dev/decentralised-trading-platform/README.md

 #### TradingPlatform Contract

-TODO for 3.1.
-Smart Contracts:

-- Card listing
-- Fixed-price sales
-- Auctions
-- Secure withdrawal patterns
-- Understanding of smart contract optimisation
-- Security best practices in implementation
-- Simplicity

 The [TradingPlatform.sol](contracts/TradingPlatform.sol) is, as the name says, a contract for the trading platform.
-Tokens can be listed for fixed-price sales and auctions.
+Tokens can be listed for **fixed-price sales** and **auctions**.
 Consequently, other users can buy and bid respectively.
-Additionally, users can securely withdraw their earned funds, which they have earned by (re-)selling NFT tokens, to their wallet.
+Additionally, users can securely **withdraw** their earned funds, which they have earned by (re-)selling NFT tokens, to their wallet.

 We have implemented **best practices for security** by making use of existing OpenZeppelin contracts:
 - [IERC721Receiver](https://docs.openzeppelin.com/contracts/3.x/api/token/erc721#IERC721Receiver): To prevent tokens from becoming forever locked in contracts and support safe transfer of tokens from buyer to seller.